cax1331/cax1331/README.md

 ## 🧪 About Me

-I'm a QA Analyst with hands-on experience in **functional testing**, **regression testing**, **API validation**, and **UI automation**.
-I specialize in analyzing application flows to design effective test cases, detect critical bugs, and ensure software quality across platforms.

-My background in **technical support** and **quality supervision** has equipped me with a strong foundation in **attention to detail**, **documentation**, and **collaborative problem solving**.
-I thrive in agile environments and continuously look for ways to improve processes and user experiences.
+**Software Engineer turned QA Analyst**, with hands-on experience in functional and regression testing, UI automation, and agile teamwork.
+I bring a systems-thinking mindset to analyzing application flows, designing test cases, catching critical bugs, and documenting clear, actionable improvements.
+I’m skilled in tools like Postman, Jira, and Selenium, and my earlier roles in tech support and quality supervision strengthened my eye for detail, structured communication, and user-first thinking.
+I’m passionate about building reliable, user-friendly software and continuously improving how we test and deliver it.

-🚀 Currently seeking opportunities as a **QA Engineer** in dynamic teams that value quality, growth, and teamwork.
+🚀 Currently seeking opportunities as a QA Engineer where I can grow, contribute, and collaborate with teams that value quality and curiosity.

 ---